ToiOhomaiBCS/COMP6215-Course-Material/week06/session01/api-tools.md

 Why JSON?

-Well when we loop over a set of data it is in a form of a collection (Array, Lists, Dictionaries).
+Well when we loop over a set of data it will be done so as a collection (Array, Lists, Dictionaries).
 These coillections are objects that are made up of several parts and are therefore difficult to transprt as a single object.

 JSON is a string that holds the data structure of your collection.

 JSON = JavaScript Object Notation and if you look at some JSON data you will see a pattern of these Key Value pairs.

+Although there are other types of API's that we can create, ASP.net Core is design from the ground up to support JSON and MVC based ReST API